 How can I help?

-If you want to be part of the crew you may contact us at email@example.com.
+If you want to be part of the crew, please contact us at firstname.lastname@example.org.

 And if you just want to spread the word on Facebook and Twitter, or at the local conventions, join us at the Axanar Fan Group on Facebook.
 Just search for Axanar Fan Group using the Facebook interface, or click here and we’ll pop right up.